havoc-io/cmake-keytar/README.md

 that is designed to run as a standalone C++ library outside of a Node.js environment.

-This package is designed to add, get, find, and delete passwords in the system's keychain.
+This package is designed to add, get, find, replace, and delete passwords in the system's keychain.
 On OS X the passwords are managed by the Keychain, on Linux they are managed by GNOME Keyring, and on Windows they are managed by Credential Vault.

 ## Status